Chlorophyll — The Complete Guide | Plants and Life

 Different types of chlorophyll comparison chart

-• Chlorophyll a – The most abundant and vital type in all plants and algae.
+• Chlorophyll a – The primary and most important type found in almost all green plants and algae.

-• Chlorophyll b – Works alongside ‘a’ to absorb additional light spectra.
+• Chlorophyll b – Works alongside chlorophyll a and helps plants absorb additional light energy.

-• Chlorophyll c, d, and f – Found in algae and cyanobacteria, helping them survive in deep or shaded waters.
+• Chlorophyll c, d, and f – Mostly found in algae and cyanobacteria, especially in places with lower light availability like deeper water.

 How Chlorophyll Powers Photosynthesis